psyb0t/ssh-tunnel-swarm/README.md

 ### Environment Variables

+- **RULES_FILE**: This can be used to specify the path to the file containing the tunnel rules.
+If this variable is not set, the default file path is set to `rules.txt`.

 - **LOG_ENABLED**: This acts as a master switch for the logger.
 If it's set to `1`, logging is enabled.
 A value of `0` disables logging.
 Default value if not set is `1`.

 - **LOG_FILE**: This determines the output destination of the log messages.
 If set, log messages will be written to the specified file.
 If not set, logs will be printed to stdout.

 - **LOG_LEVEL**: This determines the severity level of the messages to be logged.
 Messages with a severity level less than this will not be logged.
 For example, if `LOG_LEVEL` is set to `INFO`, then `DEBUG` messages won't be logged.
 Default value if not set is `DEBUG`.
+You can find all of the [supported log levels here](#supported-log-levels).

 ### Tunnel Rules

-SSH Tunnel Swarm reads the tunnel rules from a file named `rules.txt` which contains the rules for each host.
-Each entry should include the username, hostname, port, and the tunnels to establish.
+SSH Tunnel Swarm reads the tunnel rules for each host from a file specified by the `RULES_FILE` environment variable.
+Each entry within the file should include the username, hostname, port, and the tunnels to establish.
 For instance:

 ```
 aparker@host789:34567